Updated: Sep 12

 How will we inhabit this new dual world?
 Will some people completely retreat to their virtual spaces, shunning any physical connection to the material world, while others disconnect from The Matrix and (re-)establish local connections?
 Or will we be able to live in both worlds, redefining our relationships within them in a manner that befits their new nature.
 Will the new dual world create two types of human beings or will this duality sculpt a new consciousness?
 A consciousness embodied in a person that on one night sings songs around the fire with friends from the neighbourhood garden, while enjoying the taste of beautiful vegetables that they were growing together.
 And on another night steps into virtual space to listen to the soothing voice of a Sufi poet from the other side of the globe praising the virtues of love.

 But in order to reveal this new consciousness, the shell that was built by our predecessors must fall.
 The shell that is locking us inside the virtual space, disconnecting us from the people and the environment that surround us.
-As well as the shell that is binding us to our immediate vicinity, forcing us to look only a few meters in each direction, ignoring the suffering and hardships of our brothers and sisters in the other side of the world, as well as those of the non-human beings around us.
-We must let go of our apparent comfortable lifestyles if they are dependent on another's suffering and realize that we are all in this together.
+As well as the shell that is binding us to our immediate vicinity, forcing us to look only a few meters in each direction, ignoring the suffering and hardships of our brothers and sisters in more distant places, as well as those of the non-human beings around us.
+We must let go of our comfortably numb lifestyles if they are dependent on another's suffering and realize that we are all in this together.

 Beyond the Binary